-If you’ve ever wondered why finding a short term rental in an active adult community is practically impossible, we have a few ideas:
+If you’ve ever wondered why finding a short-term rental in an active adult community is practically impossible, we have a few ideas:

 1. Community Restrictions

 When homebuyers choose to move into an active adult development, they are buying into the community (and its amenities) as much as they are choosing an individual home.
 To minimize disruptions by frequently changing tenants, the bylaws in many 55+ communities prevent homeowners from renting their properties out on a short-term basis.
-These rules may limit the percentage of homes within a community which can be rented out at any one time.
-They may further limit homeowners by enforcing minimal rental agreements, such as terms which must last at least three or even six months.
+These rules may limit the percentage of homes within a community that can be rented out at any one time.
+They may further limit homeowners by enforcing minimal rental agreements, such as terms that must last at least three or even six months.

 2. Supply and Demand

 Typically, retirees look for homes to rent during an area’s peak season, such as January through April.
 Unfortunately for searching renters, this is also the time when active adult homeowners plan to stay home and enjoy their own communities.
 This means that the demand for rental homes is likely to outpace the supply of available properties.
 While there may be some homeowners who live elsewhere and rent their property, we’ve found that most retirees who purchase a home in an active adult community do plan to live in it themselves.